icgrp/ese532_handouts/_sources/hw0/homework_submission.md

 2. **Array Sum** -- The filename has to be `array_sum.c`, and it should contain the array_sum code in [Questions](questions).

-Please upload a `YOUR_PENNID.tgz` that contains `linked_list.c` and `array_sum.c` to the diagnostic assessment assignment in canvas.
+Please upload a `YOUR_PENN_USERNAME.tgz` that contains `linked_list.c` and `array_sum.c` to the diagnostic assessment assignment in canvas.
-If your Penn ID is `dopark`, then it should be `dopark.tgz`.
+If your Penn ID is `ept`, then it should be `ept.tgz`.
-For those who do are in the waitlist, please send `YOUR_PENNID.tgz` to dopark@seas.upenn.edu with the email titled with "ESE5320 Diagnostic".
+For those who do are in the waitlist, please send `YOUR_PENN_USERNAME.tgz` to ept@seas.upenn.edu with the email titled with "ESE5320 Diagnostic".
 TA will send the reply once the email is received.

 ````{admonition} Quick linux commands for tar files